bitmoremedia/mygi/README.md

 ## E2E Testing

-E2E testing of the main app is facilitated through nightwatch.js and Selenium
+E2E testing of the main app is facilitated through nightwatch.js

 Pre reqs for running locally:

 - Java Development Kit (JDK) v7 or higher
-- have the test server running '$ npm run start-test-server'
+- have the test server running '$ npm run start-public-server'

 To run the full test suite run